 Now you have our list of London’s greatest little places, go forth and use it.
 And don’t worry, we won’t be offended if you claim this knowledge as your own.
 We get it.
 Enjoy.

 Ducksoup is the poster child for GLPs.
 Genuinely tiny?
-Check.
-So charming and intimate that you completely forget that you’re in the belly of one of the busiest places on the planet?
-Check.
+Yep.
+So charming and intimate that you completely forget that you’re in the belly of one of the busiest places on the planet (also known as Soho)?
+Yes.
 Enough lovely, natural wine to sedate even your largest uncle?
 Absolutely.
-This place is usually pretty busy, but it’s worth squeezing a group of four onto a table designed for two for their eclectic menu of dishes like charred celeriac with salted ricotta, braised beef shin, and fried pork belly with pickled kumquat.
+This place is usually pretty busy, but it’s worth squeezing a group of four around a table designed for two, for their eclectic, modern European menu of dishes like charred celeriac with salted ricotta, braised beef shin, and roasted pork belly with pickled kumquat.

-Parsons is the kind of place you could walk past every day for ten years presuming that it’s a barbers until one day you get a strong whiff of clam chowder, enter and realise it’s a great, little seafood spot.
-This place is not only an absolute sanctuary in the midst of the chaos of Covent Garden, but there’s also a lobster mash that will change your life.
-Granted, that might sound a little dramatic in relation to some potato and a cut-up crustacean, but just trust us, we’re yet to find a bad mood that can’t be improved by this side dish.
-This place gets bonus points for writing the daily specials on the white-tiled walls.
-Very cute.
+Parsons is the kind of place you could walk past every day for 10 years presuming that it’s a barbers until one day you get a strong whiff of clam chowder, enter, and realise it’s a great little seafood spot.
+This place is not only an absolute sanctuary in the midst of chaotic Covent Garden, but there’s a menu of well-cooked, good-quality fish that you’ll want to get with a side of something potatoey.
+Parsons gets bonus points for writing the daily specials on the white-tiled walls.
+Very charming.

 Walking through South Kensington can be a dangerous business.
-One minute you’re just trying to up your natural history knowledge, and the next you’re lost in an endless stream of school children hyped up on fruit juice and the sudden social capital of an excellent T-Rex impression.
-That’s why it’s important to know that Pappa Roma, and specifically their giant wood-fired pizza, is exactly a five minute walk away from South Kensington station.
-This place is cheap and cheerful, with mosaic tiling, candles aplenty, and the GLP piece de resistance: pictures of people’s grandparents on the wall.
+One minute you’re trying to up your natural history knowledge and the next you’re lost in an endless stream of schoolchildren hyped up on fruit juice and the sudden social capital of an excellent T-Rex impression.
+That’s why it’s important to know that Pappa Roma, and specifically their giant wood-fired pizza, is exactly a five-minute walk from South Kensington station.
+This place is cheap and cheerful, with mosaic tiling, candles aplenty, and the GLP pièce de résistance: pictures of people’s grandparents on the wall.

 Sure, at first you bonded on Bumble over your mutual love, respect, and admiration for Wetherspoons.
 But now things have gone to the next level and you want to show them that you also know about places that don’t serve pitchers of Woo Woo.
 That’s where Lady Of The Grapes comes in.
-This female winemakers focused wine bar in Covent Garden has plenty of exposed brick, rustic wooden tables, and shelves stacked to the brim with organic wines.
+It’s a Covent Garden bar that focuses on female winemakers and has plenty of exposed brick, rustic wooden tables, and shelves stacked to the brim with organic wines.
 Come for some charcuterie over candlelight and a tipsy exploration of their many, many wines.